 The City has implemented a number of bikeway supporting facilities, including signage, bicycle detectors, bicycle parking and end-of-trip facilities.
-The Design Manual, Chapter 7, provides information about planning the location, design, and installation of these types of facilities.
+The Design Guidelines provide the information about planning the location, design, and installation of these types of facilities.

 Bikeway Signage